 Fecal bacteria conditions in Priority 1 waters remain generally low and support recreational use with the exceptions of Lake Elsinore at Elm Grove Beach (P1-2-ELM) and the two SAR sites (WW-S1 and WW-S4) during both warm and cool seasons (Figure ES-1).
-In 2019, enterococcus was included the list of lab analytes for Lake Elsinore samples based on Statewide Bacteria Provisions (Section 1.1.2), which indicate enterococcus as the primary metric for bacteriological water quality in waters with typical salinities greater than 1 ppth.
+In 2019, enterococcus was included in the list of lab analytes for Lake Elsinore samples based on the Statewide Bacteria Provisions (Section 1.1.2), which indicate enterococcus as the primary metric for bacteriological water quality in waters with typical salinities greater than 1 ppth.
 The results are shown in Figure ES-2, which indicate the 2021 dry season was of particular concern.

 Figure ES-1.
-E. coli Concentrations during Dry Weather in Warm (20 consecutive weeks) and Cool (5 consecutive weeks) Seasons in 2021-2022 had shown to be low in 2019 and 2020 with a few exceptions.
-As shown in Figure ES-2, enterococcus measurements began and remained relatively high throughout the 2021 dry season at Elm Grove Beach.
+E. coli Geomean Concentrations in Priority 1 waters during Dry Weather in Warm (20 consecutive weeks) and Cool (5 consecutive weeks) Seasons in 2021-2022 greatest risk of exposure.
+Enterococcus concentrations at the boat launch site in Lake Elsinore had shown to be low in 2019 and 2020 with a few exceptions.
+As shown in Figure ES-2, enterococcus measurements began and remained relatively high throughout the 2021 warm and cool dry seasons at Elm Grove Beach.
 This data was shared with the City of Lake Elsinore staff and the city initiated a source identification study.
 The ultimate goal of the source identification study is to find and mitigate or eliminate the source.
 Possible bacteria sources at Elm Grove Beach include swimmers, unhoused population, leaking septic systems, urban dry weather flow, wildlife, and the East Valley Municipal Water District (EVMWD) wastewater treatment plant outlet.
 As of April 2022, the City of Lake Elsinore is conducting a HF183 source identification study and will share results with the RBMP team as Elm Grove Beach continues to be monitored in the 2022 dry season.